davola/Symfony-REST-Movies/README.md

 You can find all the unit tests on the `tests/` folder.

-you can run them with phpunit:
+You can run them with phpunit:
 ```shell
 docker-compose exec -T php vendor/bin/phpunit
 ```